adminpdx/-Majestic-Woods-/README.md

-Comprehensive Project Management for Majestic Woods South Association, LTD..
+Comprehensive Project Management for Majestic Woods South Association, LTD.

 * An ALL text format of original By-Laws and CCR's.